httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 the connection.

-If the TLS certificate does not contain the new origin, but the server has claimed support for that origin (with an ORIGIN frame, see [I-D.ietf-httpbis-origin-frame]) and advertised support for HTTP-layer certificates (see {{setting}}), the client MAY send a `CERTIFICATE_REQUEST` frame describing the desired origin.
+If the TLS certificate does not contain the new origin, but the server has claimed support for that origin (with an ORIGIN frame, see {{?RFC8336}}) and advertised support for HTTP-layer certificates (see {{setting}}), the client MAY send a `CERTIFICATE_REQUEST` frame describing the desired origin.
 Servers SHOULD provide a corresponding certificate if one is available.

 If the server does not have the desired certificate, it MUST \[see issue #564].
 In this case, or if the server has not advertised support for HTTP-layer